Populist Polish president faces tough re-election challenge

 If Duda falls short of the majority of the vote needed to win outright, it would trigger a runoff election July 12.

-That contest could come down to two 48-year-old politicians who embody the deeply divided nation: Duda, representing Poles with a traditionalist and nationalist mindset, against Trzaskowki, the multilingual mayor whose supporters want a liberal, cosmopolitan country.
+That contest could come down to two 48-year-old politicians who embody the deeply divided nation: Duda, representing Poles with a traditionalist and nationalist mindset, against Trzaskowski, the multilingual mayor whose supporters want a liberal, cosmopolitan country.

 Polls show such a runoff would be extremely close.